CivicDataLab/civicdatalab.github.io/content/team/akhil/index.md

 Akhil is a self taught Front-end developer who loves open source software.
 He is also a proponent of minimalism and a frequent headbanger.

-At CivicDataLab, Akhil contributes mostly to the Law and Justice space and is now focused on building modern frontends for CKAN based platforms.
+At CivicDataLab, Akhil contributes mostly to the Law and Justice sector and is now focused on building modern frontends for CKAN based platforms.